 Fortunately, there are things you can do to help lower the humidity in your home’s crawl space.
 These include the following:

-- Encapsulate the crawl space – Encapsulation involves closing the vents and covering the floor and walls of the crawl space with a heavy-duty, vapor-retarding barrier.
-A dehumidifier is often added, as well.
-Encapsulation and a dehumidifier help the crawl space stay clean and dry.
+- Encapsulate the Crawl Space: Crawl space encapsulation involves closing the vents and covering the floor and walls with a heavy-duty vapor barrier.
+A crawl space dehumidifier is often added to keep the space clean and dry.

+AMC911 offers a wide range of crawl space and waterproofing solutions, including Crawl Space Encapsulation, Crawl Space Vapor Barriers, French Drains, Sump Pumps, Crawl Space Dehumidifiers, and more.
 If you’re concerned about your home’s crawl space humidity level, contact AMC911 today to schedule a crawl space evaluation.
-If we find a problem, we’ll give you a repair estimate.
+If our experts find an issue during our inspection, we’ll give you an honest repair estimate.